How to Buy Dormant Companies in US [Step-by-Step Guide]

 We’ll also share the pros and cons of buying an existing company compared to setting up a new company, including banking options.

-That said, it’s important to point out that buying a dormant company will not necessarily help you open a US business bank account for a non-resident.
+That said, it’s important to point out that buying a dormant company will not necessarily help you with banking in the USA, specifically opening a US business bank account for a non-resident.

 Feel free to jump ahead to the areas most relevant to you by using the table of contents below.